edchainio/edchain/README.md

 **Contributing**

 Would you like to contribute to our codebase ?
 We welcome all contributions, big or small.
 Before contributing please read the [code of conduct](CODE_OF_CONDUCT.md).
 Please feel free to reach out to us for any questions!!
 We look forward to working with you.
-Contant: edchainio@gmail.com
+Contact: edchainio@gmail.com

 **RoadMap**